incinn/barnz.dev/content/projects/startpage/index.md

 I added some default bookmarks as an example so the page doesn't feel so empty.
 Feel free to remove them!

+# Future

+It seems every time I load it up, I get struck with inspiration on how I can improve it.
+I use it daily, and intend to support the project for the foreseeable future.

 As it stands, the project currently **requires JavaScript**.
 I do intend on creating a cut-down version which will run without it enabled.
 Watch this space!

-# Future

-It seems every time I load it up, I get struck with an idea on how I can improve it.
-I intend to support the project for the foreseeable future, and have many features and improvements I'd like to make.
-If you spot an issue, please open an issue on the [GitHub](https://github.com/incinn/startpage) issues page for the project.
+There are many other features and improvements I'd like to make moving forward.
+If you spot an issue, feel free to open an issue on the [GitHub](https://github.com/incinn/startpage) issues page for the project.